DDarrow123/Mod-3-Final-Project-Front-End/README.md

 Feel free to log in as a returning user in order to access the application (please reference the seed data file in the backend to retreive a username)

+Please find the link to the backend of the application located here: https://github.com/DDarrow123/Mod-3-Final-Project

 Enjoy!!